nortbotics/jekyll-ecommerce-theme/_drafts/building-a-litearm-v1.md

 > 1. Some of the parts are going to take a long time to print.
 A long time.
 For example, the first part I printed was the improved i2 base, labeled part #1.
 That single piece took nearly 6 hours to print.
 That was the most time intensive piece.
 Most pieces can be printed in or around an hour or 2.
 (Assuming moderate speed and layer height)

 >2.
-Some of the parts are
+Some of the parts are import